Last Updated on

 Contrary to popular belief, having a White Boxer does not involve elaborate breeding techniques.
 Twenty to twenty-five percent of Boxers will be born white, so these dogs are not really a rare occurrence.
 For instance, two parents with white blazes have a 25% chance of having a White Boxer offspring.

 Are White Boxers healthy?

-The average lifespan of a White Boxer is 10 to 12 years.
+As mentioned in the first paragraph the average lifespan of a White Boxer is 10 to 12 years.
 Aside from the common health issues a Boxer breed experiences, White Boxers are prone to having these conditions: